Southern Vermont College Announces

 President Gross continued, “SVC has had remarkable success with first generation, Pell eligible students, and we can extend our learning in this arena to our Veterans to foster their collegiate success.
 I look forward to welcoming our first cohort of Veteran Scholars who will, I am sure, enrich our campus with their depth and breadth of experiences and their leadership capacities.
 It is one small way in which we can show our appreciation for their service to our nation.”

-Founded in 1926, Southern Vermont College offers a career-enhancing, liberal arts education with 17 academic degree programs for more than 500 students.
+Founded in 1926, Southern Vermont College offers a career-enhancing, liberal arts education with 15 academic degree programs for approximately 500 students.
 SVC recognizes the importance of educating students for the workplace of the twenty-first century and for lives as successful leaders in their communities.
 SVC’s athletic teams are part of the National Collegiate Athletic Association (NCAA) Division III and the New England Collegiate Conference (NECC).
 The College is accredited by the New England Association of Schools and Colleges and has been designated by the Carnegie Foundation for the Advancement of Teaching as a Community-Engagement Classification institution.